All Episodes

 Okay.

-Because he supports them all.
+He lied because he supports them all.

-We welcome back to the program, Senator Bill Haggerty.
+We welcome back to the program Senator Bill Haggerty.

 He's with the great state of Tennessee.